Arkansas Hummingbirds Migration: 11 Majestic Aviators

 Some banded hummingbirds have been observed at temperatures as low as -9 degrees Fahrenheit with a wind chill of -36 degrees Fahrenheit, according to eBird.org.

-The extremely cold-tolerant Rufous, Anna’s and Black-chinned hummingbirds are the most probable migratory hummingbirds to decide to spend the winter in Arkansas.
+The extremely cold-tolerant Rufous hummingbird is the most probable migratory hummingbird to decide to sometimes spend the winter in Arkansas.

 When do Arkansas hummingbirds leave the state?

-Arkansas hummingbirds begin leaving the state as early as August, and by late October they have migrated to their over-wintering areas in Mexico and Central America.
+During fall migration, Arkansas hummingbirds begin leaving the state as early as August and by mid-to-late October they have migrated to their over-wintering areas in Mexico and Central America.

-A few older hummingbirds will be the first to start the fall migration, maybe as early as late August, depending on their strength and energy, with the youngest hummingbirds finishing the fall migration by mid-November.
+A few older hummingbirds will be the first to start the fall migration depending on their strength and energy, with the youngest hummingbirds finishing the fall migration by the end of October.

 Hummingbird migration is triggered by the circadian (internal daily clock) and the circannual (yearly internal clock) rhythm.